ericharm/albums-python/readme.md

 # TODO

 - Albums
-    - Search albums tests
     - Sort by any column
     - Format enum?

 - Genres
     - GET /genres
     - POST /genres
+    - POST and DELETE album_genres/<association_id>

+    - Set genres at album creation
     - GET genres/<genre_id> (Don't think the original app had this feature)
         - Paginated
-    - POST and DELETE album_genres/<association_id>
-    - Set genres at album creation

 - Deployment
     - Production WSGI
     - Find a way to run it in AWS lambda
     - Disable CORS in production
+    - Automate frontend deployment to S3?

 - UI
+    - Auto logout on 403 response (include error toast)
+        - [x] Delete album
-    - Edit album
+        - [ ] Create album
-    - Delete album
+        - [ ] Update album
     - The Genre select input with the pills
+    - Add/remove genres from album

+    - Add genres to album with creation request
     - Format Enum
+    - Genre page (will this be the only page besides AlbumsPage?)
     - Search on debounce?
-    - Automated deploy to S3?
-    - Genre page (will this be the only page besides AlbumsPage?)